David Van Dyke: Arrest and prosecution

 Investigators linked the murders together, and compared the fingerprints found at the two murder scenes to every local burglary suspect.
 On May 23, 1980, Van Dyke was arrested for an attempted burglary and his fingerprints matched.
 He was subsequently taken to an interrogation room and questioned for hours until he confessed, at times crying.
 He was charged with six counts of first-degree murder, one count of attempted murder, and one count of armed robbery.

 Van Dyke's trial began in February 1981.
 On the first day of the trial, his surviving victim recounted her attack.
 Against the advice of his attorney, Van Dyke took the witness stand in his own defense.
-Although he admitted to 200 burglaries, he claimed that he would never harm a victim of confronted, and instead leave the property.
+Although he admitted to 200 burglaries, he claimed that he would never harm a victim if confronted, and instead leave the property.
 He also confessed to hitting his surviving victim with an ashtray, but claimed it was in self-defense after she cut him with a broken vase.
 When asked to explain the cuts on the woman's arms, he proposed that she injured herself by falling on a broken bottle.
 He further accused the police of fabricating his confessions, asking the jury how he could confess to crimes that he claimed to have no knowledge of.
 After deliberating for four-and-a-half hours, the jury found Van Dyke guilty on all charges, and he was given six life sentences.
 At the time, Van Dyke was sentenced to the longest term in state history, surpassing mass murderer Douglas Dean, who had been given five life sentences.
 He is now imprisoned at the Waupun Correctional Institution in Waupun, Wisconsin.
 He will be eligible for parole in 2048, when he is 89-years-old.